opendatasoft/ods-documentation-landing-page/ods-tutorial/source/tutorials/dashboard/index.rst

 [screenshot result of the tutorial]

-.. rst-class:: expand-collapse-items expand-all expand-collapse-items-active
+.. rst-class:: expand-collapse-items expand-all expand-collapse-item-active

     Show all images